elasticsoftwarefoundation/elasticactors/README.md

 ### Release process

 This project uses the Maven Release Plugin and GitHub Actions to create releases.\
-Just run `mvn release:prepare release:perform` to select the version to be released and create a VCS tag.
+Just run `mvn release:prepare release:perform && git push` to select the version to be released and create a VCS tag.

 GitHub Actions will start [the build process](https://github.com/elasticsoftwarefoundation/elasticactors/actions/workflows/maven-publish.yml).